-For certain types of form objects, you can specify a method to run when an event such as data entry occurs.
-The On data change list contains None (the default) and any available methods.
-To add a local method for an event, click the Create Local Method button ( + ) to the right of the On data change list.
-The selected method in the On data change list then changes to Local method.
-An empty onDataChange editor window opens, in which you can define the local method.
+The selected method in the On data change list then changes to the created method or command sequence.
 You can also Ctrl+Alt-click the input field object or right-click it to create a local method or (by choosing Edit Method or Edit Local Method) to open the method associated with the command.
-To open the selected method, click the Go to Source button ( $\underline{\exists}$ ).
-Click the Remove Local Method button ( $\mathbf{\times}$ ) to delete the local method.
+To open the selected method or command sequence, click the Go to Source button ().
+The focus then moves to the method's editor window or the Command Sequence dialog box, respectively.